phuse-org/SENDConform/doc/DataMapping-StardogSMS.md

 Stardog Mapping Syntax (SMS) [(stardog.com)](https://www.stardog.com/docs/#_stardog_mapping_syntax) is provided as an alternative data mapping and upload process.
 The same data conversion scripts that produce TTL files for upload into a triplestore also create a .CSV file that can be mapped to the database. ***The .CSV files do not contain the full set of data for evaluating the test cases.***

 Why create this redundancy when the data does not contain the full set of test cases?
-The team benefits from having an RShiny app that reads in the SMS file and produces a network visualization of the data schema.
-This schema is used during the development to help ensure the nodes and relations are being constructed correctly.
+The team benefits from having an RShiny app that reads in the SMS file and produces a visualization of the data schema.
+This schema is used during development to help ensure the nodes and relations are being constructed correctly.
 The visualization also aids in SHACL Shape and SPARQL query development.

 ## Conversion and Mapping Details